gwpantazes/python101/README.md

 IndexError: list index out of range
 ```

 We can access elements of a list by numeric index.
+We can also

 # Programming with Python
-A highly recommended overview of how Python works can be found at [Learn Python in Y Minutes](https://learnxinyminutes.com/docs/python3/).
+Now that we've learned the basics, let's get to doing thingsA highly recommended overview of how Python works can be found at [Learn Python in Y Minutes](https://learnxinyminutes.com/docs/python3/).

-## Python Data Structures
+## Data Structures
 - Lists
 - Tuples
 - Dictionaries